 I don’t know how much time went by at the hospital.
-I wasn’t completely unconscious, but all I remember up until recently when they used drugs to wake me up were images of doctors in the same scuba gear as the guys at work and saying meaningless words like “cesium” and “sloughed” and “gray” that didn’t mean the color.
+I wasn’t completely unconscious, but all I remember up until recently were images of doctors in the same scuba gear as the guys at work, and they were saying meaningless words like “cesium” and “sloughed” and “gray” that didn’t mean the color.

-Today, I can’t move or talk and I’m writing this using a cool keyboard that can pick out letters using the movements of my remaining eye.
-Like I said in the beginning, I’ll be dead soon.
+Today, I can’t move or talk and I’m writing this using a cool keyboard they gave me that can pick out letters using the movements of my remaining eye.
+I’ll be dead soon.
 I’m not too fun to look at anymore.
 My hair’s gone.
-And my lower jaw.
+And my jaw.
 And my skin.
 The nice doctors are giving me medication that helps me manage the pain and keep me alert.
 They asked if they could do tests and experiments on me to help understand what ingestion of the radiation medicine does to the human body.
-Apparently there was a Japanese man a few years ago named Hiroshi Ouchi who got a similar level of exposure and the same stuff happened to him.
+Apparently there was a Japanese man a few years ago named Hiroshi who got a similar level of exposure and the same stuff happened to him.
 They said it would help other people in the future if they could compare our two cases.
 Of course I let them.

 Mom and Dad have to wear those scuba suits when they come visit.
 Mom’s always crying because she’s not allowed to touch me.
 Dad just stares.
 Right before I started writing this, Mom bent down and started whispering to me some of the stuff I remember her saying when I was small.
-I closed my eye and imagined being warm and safe on her lap.
+I closed my eye and imagined being warm and safe on her lap, just like a hibernating little bear.
 “I love you, my teeny-tiny girl,” she sobbed.
-I would have smiled if I had a mouth.
+I would smile if I still had a mouth.